jaapgeurts/snap-template/README.md

 Now the method that gets called when the index page is retrieved.

     @RouteOptions(methods = { HttpMethod.GET })
     public RequestResult index(RequestContext context) {

 This method is annotated with RouteOptions to indicate that only the HTTP GET method is allowed.
 If a POST was performed on this URL it would be an error.

 The next line loads the template that we will return.
 This template will get rendered.

     TemplateView view = new TemplateView("index.html");

 Note that the file that is loaded is relative to the `src/main/webapp` folder.
 This folder is the root folder of your web application when it is running.

 In the next line we'll add a parameter to the template so that it can be rendered.
+Note that the parameter name must match the argument in the HTML file.
 Finally we return the view.

     view.addParameter("greeting", "Congratulations.
 It's working.");
     return view;

 ### routes.conf